 B. Become a Book Distributor

-Instead of being a retailer, why not be on top of the bookstore business chain.
+Instead of being a retailer, why not be on top of the bookstore business chain?
 This will also increase your profits massively because, with these, you will be able to sell to other retail bookshops in your area and also sell to people at the same time.
 Being a distributor has tons of benefits but only a few people and small bookshops know this.

-C. Make Use Black Fridays
+C. Make Use of Black Fridays

 Yes, black Friday is not only for malls, bookstores in Nigeria also do it you just do not know.
-Anytime you see the sign 10% or 20% off in front of a bookshop here in Nigeria, it’s a black Friday or black week for that bookstore.
+Anytime you see the sign 10% or 20% off in front of a bookshop here in Nigeria, it’s a Black Friday or Black Week for that bookstore.

-You too can also practice this – sell books at discounts to customers for a day or week and still make your profit at the same time.
+You can also practice this – sell books at discounts to customers for a day or week and still make your profit at the same time.
 Those are the 3 major ways you can increase your sales and boost profits in your bookshop.

 I hope this article on bookshop business in Nigeria does not just put more understanding into you but also convinces you to start the business against all odds.
 It’s always going to be extremely hard when it comes to starting businesses in Nigeria so instead of starting next year or the year after next year, why not start this year?

-Let me know if I miss any point in the comment section and if there are aspects you want me to explain more to you.
+Let me know if I missed any point in the comment section and if there are aspects you want me to explain more to you.
 More wealth articles coming on the blog.
 Watch out if you loved and learned from this article.